How Do Some of My Favorite Chefs Prepare Their Basic Tomato Sauces?

 First the Tips

-- “Never cook a sauce in a covered pan, or it will emerge with a bland, steamed weakly formulated taste.”
-Her reasoning has to do with evaporation, which “concentrates and clearly defines their flavor.”
+- “Never cook a sauce in a covered pan, or it will emerge with a bland, steamed, weakly formulated taste.”
+Her reasoning concerns evaporation, which “concentrates and clearly defines their flavor.”
 I guess this rules out a lot of crock-pot tomato sauce recipes.

 - “Always taste a sauce before tossing the pasta with it.
-If it seems barely salty enough on its own, it’s not salty enough for the pasta.”
+If it seems barely salty enough, it’s not salty enough for the pasta.”

 - Cooking times will vary on the amount of sauce you are making and the size and shape of the pot.
 A deep, narrow pot will take longer than a broad and shallow pan.

-- You’ll know when it’s done by its density.
+- You’ll know when its density does it.
 You don’t want it too thick or too watery and “the tomato must lose its raw taste, without losing sweetness or freshness.”

-- If a tomato sauce has butter as an ingredient, it’s important to “toss the pasta with an additional tablespoon of fresh butter; if it has olive oil, drizzle with raw olive oil while tossing.”
+- If a tomato sauce contains butter, it’s important to “toss the pasta with an additional tablespoon of fresh butter; if it has olive oil, drizzle with raw olive oil while tossing.”

 Preparing Fresh Tomatoes